 Kaur N, Gitanjali G, Garg R, Tapasvi C, Chawla S, Kaur R. Potential role of noninvasive biomarkers during liver fibrosis.
 World J Hepatol 2021; In press

 Core Tip: Liver disease is quite common these days.
-Hepatitis, alcoholic liver disease, and non-alcoholic fatty liver disease lead to cirrhotic liver.
-Liver fibrosis assessment is crucial step for diagnosis and treatment purposes.
-Various markers have been proposed, both invasive and non-invasive markers.
-Liver biopsy is gold standard method but due to its invasiveness, it is not preferred these days.
+Hepatitis, alcoholic liver disease, and non-alcoholic fatty liver disease can lead to liver cirrhosis.
+Liver fibrosis assessment is a crucial step for diagnosis and treatment purposes.
+Various markers have been proposed, including both invasive and non-invasive markers.
+Liver biopsy is the gold standard method but due to its invasiveness, it is not preferred these days.
 Non-invasive methods include serum biomarkers and imaging techniques.
-Combinational panels along with Micro RNAs are also used for the identification of liver fibrosis.
+Combinational panels along with microRNAs are also used for the identification of liver fibrosis.
 Besides their cost-effectiveness, these panels are more dependable when compared with an individual biomarker.

 INTRODUCTION

 The liver is the main organ of our body.
 The functions of the liver include synthetic functions, metabolic functions, and most importantly the detoxification and excretion of toxic substances.
 The synthetic functions include the synthesis of cholesterol, triglycerides, plasma proteins, and lipoproteins.
-In the metabolic functions there occur the metabolism of carbohydrates, lipids, and proteins.
+The metabolic functions include the metabolism of carbohydrates, lipids, and proteins.
 Ammonia is converted to urea in the liver.
 Any injury to liver cells will lead to the alteration in these functions.
-Various types of liver disease exist such as acute and chronic hepatitis, alcoholic liver disease, non-alcoholic fatty liver disease (NAFLD), etc. Hepatitis is essentially the inflammation of the liver, a condition that can be self-limiting, although it can progress to other adverse situations, including fibrosis, cirrhosis, or even liver cancer.
+Various types of liver disease exist, such as acute and chronic hepatitis, alcoholic liver disease, and non-alcoholic fatty liver disease (NAFLD).
+Hepatitis is essentially the inflammation of the liver, a condition that can be self-limiting, although it can progress to other adverse situations, including fibrosis, cirrhosis, or even liver cancer.
 There are various causes of this condition, and the most implicated ones include infections, certain drugs, toxic substances, and autoimmune diseases.
-Mainly, there are five different types of hepatitis, namely A, B, C, D, and E. Alcoholic liver disease occurs due to excessive consumption of alcohol.
+Mainly, there are five different types of hepatitis, namely, A, B, C, D, and E. Alcoholic liver disease occurs due to excessive consumption of alcohol.
 All these diseases lead to injury of the liver parenchyma which is studied based on their stages.
 The stage and degree of liver disease are fundamental in the diagnosis, prognosis, treatment, as well as follow-up of all hepatic diseases.

 STAGES OF LIVER DISEASE

-The progression of liver disease passes through various stages (as depicted in Figure 1).
+The progression of liver disease passes through various stages, as depicted in Figure 1.
 The figure also shows the factors promoting liver cell injury and thereafter the progression of the disease.
 The stages of liver disease are discussed below.

 Inflammation stage

 There are many types of liver failure, but despite the type, the progression towards full-blown disease is the same.
-The first stage is associated with inflammation and typically denotes the immune system's reaction to the offending agents like the toxins.
+The first stage is associated with inflammation and typically denotes the immune system's reaction to the offending agents like toxins.
 In this case, the hepatitis C virus (HCV) would be responsible[1].
 In the process of inflammation, the liver becomes tender and greatly enlarged.
-Before inflammation, massive viral infection leads to an increase in the production of the inflammatory cytokines, and the chemokine levels are also shown to increase (they are the inflammatory biomarkers).
+Before inflammation, massive viral infection leads to an increase in the production of inflammatory cytokines, and chemokine levels are also shown to increase (they are the inflammatory biomarkers).

 Fibrosis

 The second stage is associated with fibrosis, which is stimulated by chronic inflammation.
 Fibrosis usually occurs as a result of the liver's healing process, and it happens continuously with the regeneration of the liver's damaged areas.
-Fibrosis is a way wound healing takes place with a balance between fibrogenesis and fibrinolysis[2].
-The process of inflammation causes quiescent hepatic stellate cells (HSCs) to be activated, which then differentiate forming myofibroblasts[3].
+Fibrosis is a way that wound healing takes place with a balance between fibrogenesis and fibrinolysis[2].
+The process of inflammation causes quiescent hepatic stellate cells (HSCs) to be activated, which then differentiate and form myofibroblasts[3].